 On top of the page, small charts monitor the pending, started, completed, etc. executors in real-time.
 The X-axis of all the charts shows the current system time.
-You can select other small monitoring charts using the there button placed at the top right of each chart.
+You can select other small monitoring charts using the button placed at the top right of each chart.
 Click the button to list the monitoring options, as shown below.

 When you click on a desired monitoring, the chart loads with the selected option.
-To open a chart as a separate dialog, click on the substantiation button placed at top right of each chart.
+To open a chart as a separate dialog, click on the button placed at top right of each chart.
 The below monitoring charts are available:

 - Pending: Monitors the pending executors.
 Y-axis is the executor count. - Started: Monitors the started executors.
 Y-axis is the executor count. - Start Lat. (msec.): Shows the latency when executors are started.
+Y-axis is the duration in milliseconds. - Completed: Monitors the completed executors.
+Y-axis is the executor count. - Comp.
+Time (msec.): Shows the completion period of executors.
 Y-axis is the duration in milliseconds.